2010 Duke University faux sex thesis controversy

 The 2010 Duke University faux sex thesis controversy arose from a private 42-page PowerPoint document written by a Duke University senior, Karen Owen, in the format of a thesis about her sexual experiences during her time attending the university.

+The matter attracted the notice of national newspapers in the US and Britain, as well as analysis in a legal journal and an education journal.
+In popular culture, the thesis featured in an episode of Law & Order: Special Victims Unit.

+The document

+Shortly before graduating from Duke University in May 2010, Karen Owen wrote a PowerPoint document in the style of a thesis presentation about her sexual experiences during her time attending the university.
+In the faux thesis, titled "An education beyond the classroom: excelling in the realm of horizontal academics", Owen ranked her partners based on her criteria for performance.
+The criteria included the subjects' athletic ability, creativity, entertainment, sexual aggressiveness, size ("length and girth of the Subjects' hardware"), and talent.
+Each encounter was documented with the names of the subjects, photographs, "memorable moments", pros and cons of the experience, and a score.
+The scores were summarized in a bar chart.

 The controversy

-Shortly before graduating from Duke University in May 2010, Karen Owen wrote a thesis styled document about her sexual experiences during her time attending the university.
-She privately distributed the document to three friends.
+Owen privately distributed the document to three friends.
 In mid-September 2010, during Homecoming weekend, one of these friends decided to forward it onward, and the document went viral.
-In the faux thesis, titled "An education beyond the classroom: excelling in the realm of horizontal academics", Owen ranked her partners based on her criteria for performance.
+The business magazine Forbes called it a "huge stor[y] that speak[s] to the way we live online", commenting that the "athletes" in Owen's document had "lost control over the sharing" of details of their sexual activities and prowess.
+By that time, Owen had already graduated, so the university could not sanction her academically.

 The bulk of the controversy surrounded whether she invaded her partners' rights to privacy, and whether the subjects of Owen's faux thesis have a right to sue, as was done in the case of Jessica Cutler when Cutler published details of her sex life on a blog.
-It also raised questions as to whether double standards exist if the reaction would have been the same had the faux thesis been written by a male.
+It also raised questions as to whether double standards exist, and whether the reaction would have been the same had the faux thesis been written by a male.
 The faux dissertation attracted additional attention because some of the men whom Owen ranked were from the lacrosse team, and there was an unrelated sex controversy surrounding the team a few years prior.
+In addition, as The New York Times noted, Duke University was embarrassed by the public reaction to the "private joke" written by a "senior" (a recent graduate).